ThyrixYang/F-Principle-Practice/README.md

 Read [F-Principle in high-dim experiments](https://ins.sjtu.edu.cn/people/xuzhiqin/fprinciple/hdexperiment.html).

-Implement the *projection method* **or** the *filtering method* on MNIST dataset.
+1. Implement the *projection method* **or** the *filtering method* on MNIST dataset.
+2. Describe the procedure of your method using pseudo-code.
-Inspect how each response frequency component (e.g. high-frequency and low-frequency) converges.
+3. Inspect how each response frequency component (e.g. high-frequency and low-frequency) converges.
 You may plot figures or using tables to demostrate your results.

 ### 2.3 Summay (10pt)